Creating a scheme

 A map can be created before a scheme, for example, Colossal Shopper is a scheme that was designed to make a huge Shopper map playable.
 However, usually the opposite is more common: the scheme is made and then it is tested on a provisory map.
 After realizing that the idea may work and the provisory map can be improved, then a special map development starts.

 For example, if the idea is to make a map for a scheme with the Walk for Weapons main rule/concept, weapon sprites will be necessary.
-If it's a race, it needs a start and an ending point.
 If it has rules, the rules should be well described and detailed on the first map (this is recommended for any ruled special map scheme).
-If it is a race the map should be beatable (it must be tested).
+If it's a race, it needs a start and an ending point, and it should be beatable (it must be tested), lest the map be worthless.
+The intended path(s) should also be clear enough, and paths that seem intended but are not actually should be blocked off or at least marked in some way as illegal paths.

 All these details should be taken to consideration when making a special map.